 By the end of this topic, you will have had the opportunity to

-- discuss open educational practices and open educational resources
+- discuss open educational resources and open educational practices

-- reflect on open educational resources and open practices in your own practice
+- reflect on open educational resources/open educational practices and how these relate to your own practice

 Pick ‘n’ mix activities